RenewTrack Methodology

 3.1 Model Structure

-The waterfall engine implements a bank-grade project finance cash flow model supporting annual, semi-annual (default), and quarterly periodicity.
-The model follows the standard project finance waterfall convention where each cash flow level is calculated sequentially:
+The waterfall engine implements a bank-grade project finance cash flow model supporting quarterly, semi-annual (default), and annual periodicity.
+The model follows the standard project finance waterfall convention where each cash flow level is calculated sequentially across 13 steps:

 Convention: inflows are positive, outflows are negative.
 The model uses ACT/360 or 30/360 day count conventions for interest calculations, configurable per deal.